SukanyaSen530/DrawFlix/README.md

 - Search video
 - Individual video page
 - Like/Unlike a video
-- Add/Remove  video to Watch Later
+- Add/Remove video from Watch Later
 - History management
+    - Add video to history after you watched a video
+    - Remove video from history
+    - Clear history
 - Playlist management
+    - Create a playlist
+    - Delete a playlist
+    - Add a video to multiple playlist
+    - Remove video from a playlist
 - Authentication:
     - User Signup
     - User Login